Modeling Gravitational Wave Bias from 3D Power Spectra of Spectroscopic Surveys: Introduction

 As proposed in our previous paper \cite{dehghani2024}, we study this connection through the GW bias parameter, which measures the relationship between the clustering of GW sources and the underlying density contrast of the matter field.
 This is an especially promising program given the observational forecast of GW sources in the next generation of GW detectors \cite{Iacovelli_2022, Hild_2011,Abbott_2017,Maggiore_2020}.
 In \cite{dehghani2024}, we examined the theoretical GW bias parameter based on simulated catalogs of GW sources by populating photometric all-galaxy surveys (2MPZ and WISC).
 We used a phenomenological model in which the GW host-galaxy probability function only depended on stellar mass.

 We then measured the bias of these synthetic GW sources using the angular power spectrum and studied the impact of variations in the host-galaxy probability function.
 We can thus assess the prospects for using GW bias measurements to better understand the relationship between GWs and their host galaxies.
 In this work, we extend that analysis by populating the simulated GW sources into a spectroscopic galaxy survey, the Sloan Digital Sky Survey (SDSS) DR7, which provides detailed information for each galaxy, including stellar mass, SFR, and stellar metallicity.
 This allows for more complex host-galaxy probability functions that depend simultaneously on all three properties.
 Moreover, spectroscopic galaxy surveys offer more accurate redshift measurements and a better ability to measure galaxy clustering via the three-dimensional power spectrum.
-Although this simulated three-dimensional GW catalog is further from what will be available observationally, it allows for a more detailed theoretical analysis of the relationship between the GW sources and the matter field.
+Although this simulated three-dimensional GW catalog is further from what will be available observationally both in terms of number of mergers and sky localization, it allows for a more detailed theoretical analysis of the relationship between the GW sources and the matter field.
+These assumptions should be interpreted as a theoretical idealization adopted to isolate the intrinsic clustering signal, rather than as a realistic prediction for observed GW source catalog.

 The structure of this paper is as follows.
 In Section \ref{sec:basic of GW bias}, we review the theoretical GW bias parameter and also summarize the phenomenological framework employed in this study.
 Section \ref{sec:galaxy catalog} presents the spectroscopic galaxy survey used in this analysis, the Sloan Digital Sky Survey (SDSS DR7) Main Galaxy Sample (MGS).
 In Section \ref{sec:BBHs}, we describe in detail the host-galaxy probability functions which determine how GW sources are populated within observed galaxies based on stellar mass, SFR and metallicity.
 Section \ref{sec:3D power spectra} describes the framework for evaluating the 3D galaxy power spectrum of the mock GW sources.
 In Section~\ref{sec:results}, we measure the best-fit value of the GW bias parameter and show how it is sensitive to variations in the host-galaxy probability function.
 Finally, in Section \ref{sec:conclusion}, we summarize our findings and offer concluding remarks.